Trump in 'good spirits'; Mueller findings could be released Sunday

 Breaking News Emails

-WASHINGTON — Attorney General William Barr will not submit a summary of special counsel Robert Mueller's report to Congress Saturday but he could still do so on Sunday.
+WASHINGTON — Attorney General William Barr did not submit a summary of special counsel Robert Mueller's report to Congress Saturday but he could still do so on Sunday.

+Barr had said in a letter to the House and Senate Intelligence Committee on Friday that he hoped to make Mueller's "principal conclusions" available to them some time over the weekend.

-A senior Justice Department official said that Barr, who was in his office at the department reviewing Mueller's report, found not be informing Congress of the findings on Saturday.
+A senior Justice Department official said that Barr, who was in his office at the department reviewing Mueller's report, would not be informing Congress of the findings on Saturday.

 There was no plan as of Saturday afternoon for the president to any make public comments on the Mueller report, which the White House said it has not seen.